markc/bojax/README.md

 # Bjax

-A very simple static blog system based on Bootstrap3 using an optional Git(hub) backend to manage a website, which can also act as a backup.
+A very simple static blog system based on Bootstrap + AJAX using an optional Git(hub) backend to manage a website, which can also act as a backup.
 The primary goals of this project are to provide...

 - a basic Bootstrap mobile-first interface
 - a totally AJAX/pushState driven `single page application`